 Call for Abstracts

-Abstract submissions for the 2017 Safety and Quality Conference are now open and will close on Monday 29 May 2017.
+Abstract submissions for the 2018 Safety and Quality Conference will open on Friday 30 March 2018 and will close on Friday 25 May 2018 at 5.00pm AEST.

 Please read the guidelines below carefully.
 Abstracts not submitted in this format may not be considered for review.
 If you have any difficulties or queries about the abstract format, please contact the Conference Secretariat by email.